 ***When you open the spreadsheet click ENABLE MACROS***

-If you are asked, do not Edit or Update links
+If asked, DO NOT Edit or Update links

-Once you open the spreadsheet, perform a ‘Save As’ to store the work on your computer.
-You may want to give each class a unique file name to easily access it later.
+Once you download the spreadsheet, save a clean copy in a folder on your computer.
+Open the spreadsheet, perform a ‘Save As’ and rename the document to store the work on your computer.
+You will benefit from giving each class a unique file name to easily access it later.

-Open the Student Information Tab at the bottom of the page if your sheet did not open to this tab.
+Open the Student Information Tab at the bottom of the page of your newly named document if your sheet did not open to this tab.

-Use the ‘Clear Data” buttons.
-If you clear data in tabulating cells without using the “Clear Data” Buttons, the auto fill functions may be erased.
-There is not a problem clearing data in cells that do not tabulate totals.
+Note the ‘Clear Data” buttons.
+Use the “Clear Data” button to clear data.
+If you clear data in tabulating cells without using the “Clear Data” button, the auto fill functions may be erased.
+You do not need to use this button for cells that do not tabulate totals.

 Janice Example is at the top of each table.
 She is an example student to show you how data should be entered.